Article contents

 They’ll then regularly check your portfolio to make sure everything is on-track, and ‘rebalance’ your portfolio if needed.
 Which means buying and selling different investments to keep everything perfectly in-line with the strategy.

-It’s fairly complicated to do, and quite time consuming – that’s why it’s good to have the experts do it for you.
+It’s fairly complicated to do, and time consuming – that’s why it’s good to have the experts do it for you.

 Although we tend to group them all together, there’s actually a few types of financial advisors: